webdq/unchain/README.md

 - **Protocol Support**: Unchain proxies TCP+UDP(VLESS) packets over WebSocket (TLS/Cloudflare).
 - **Built your own VPN business**: You can build your own business on it.

 ## How It Works

-Unchain accepts traffic from client applications like:
+Unchain operates as a proxy/VPN server, compatible with popular proxy clients such as v2rayN or any application that supports the VLESS+WebSocket protocol.
+It accepts traffic from various client applications, including:

 - [v2rayN](https://github.com/2dust/v2rayN)
 - [v2rayA](https://github.com/v2rayA/v2rayA)
 - [Clash](https://github.com/Dreamacro/clash)
 - [v2rayNG](https://github.com/2dust/v2rayNG)

-It processes the incoming traffic and seamlessly forwards it to the destination server, ensuring secure and efficient communication.
+Unchain processes incoming traffic and securely forwards it to the destination server, ensuring both security and efficiency in communication.

 ## Unchain Architecture